Unsure whether to use Coinbase or Kraken?

 Let’s take an in-depth look at Kraken’s services.

 When signing in to Kraken, you’ll be greeted by the following account security reminders.
-This is the first of many instances of Kraken’s committment to security.
+This is the first of many instances of Kraken’s commitment to security.

 Once logged in, you’ll find that Kraken’s interface is very customizable.